cdelledonne/llresume/README.md

 ## Usage

 You can edit and compile the résumé on Overleaf or clone this repository and compile it yourself.
-At the moment, only XeLaTeX is supported (support pdfLaTeX and LuaLaTeX is planned for the future).

 Look into [main.tex](./main.tex) for a comprehensive example and for how to use this class.

 ## Showcase